Three Lakes Shelter

 Directions

 Located on Shelter Lake, between Sand and Hill Lakes along the Three Lakes Loop Trail.
-Drive south from Petersburg on the Mitkof Highway until you reach Three Lakes Loop Road.
+Access the trail system from trailheads off Three Lakes Loop Road, approximately 14 miles southeast of Petersburg on Mitkof Island.

 Amenities